k2view-academy/K2View-Academy/articles/04_fabric_studio/29_web_k2exchange_create_and_edit.md

 To create a new K2Exchange extension in your project, follow these steps:

-1. Open the **Command Palette** (CMD/CTRL+SHIFT+P) and run **New Fabric Extension**.
+1. Open the **Command Palette** (CMD/CTRL+SHIFT+P) and run **Fabric: New Fabric Extension...**.

 2. A pop-up window will appear, prompting you to define the **extension name** and **description**.

-3. Once confirmed, a new folder is created in the *Extensions* folder that resides at the top of the Project Tree.
-This extension's folder is created with several subfolders and files, which are used as the extension's template, defaults and utilities.
+3. Once confirmed, a new folder is created under the *extensions* parent folder that resides at the top of the Project Tree.
+The newly created *extensions* folder contains several subfolders and files that serve as templates, defaults and utilities.

-   If this is the first extension, then the *extensions* folder itself will be created as well.
+   If this is the first extension being created, then the *extensions* folder itself will also be created.